zolk/docsify-breeze/docs/getting-started/customization.md

 for more advanced customization.
 Shadow parts allow you to target the internals of a component and apply any arbitrary CSS properties.

-The following example uses shadow parts available as part of `ep-button` to increase the icon size and modify the label to use lowercase text.
+The following example uses shadow parts available as part of `ds-button` to increase the icon size and modify the label to use lowercase text.

 ```html